magicdata1/Netflix-Tableau-Dashboard/README.md

-# Netflix Movies & TV Shows — Tableau Dashboard
+# Netflix Movies and TV Shows - Tableau Dashboard

 ##  Overview
 An interactive **Tableau** dashboard exploring the Netflix Movies & TV Shows dataset.
 It highlights catalogue composition, ratings, genre trends, geographic distribution, and growth over time.
 The dashboard also supports **title‑level drill‑down**: when a user selects a specific **Title**, the detail cards update to show **Description, Date Added, Duration, Rating, Release Year**, and **Genre**.